rustudorcalin/users-service/README.md

 {"id":2,"name":"test user 2","age":40}[root@demo-tlnv demo-project]#
 ```

-2.2 Deploying version 2.0 (or else)
+2.2 Deploying version 2.0 (or greater)

 We will be removing only the deployments and leave the current services running.
-Of course you won't do this in a production environment, as you don't want to have a service disruption.
+Of course you don't want to do this in a production environment, as you don't want to have a service disruption.
 To update a service without an outage, kubectl supports what is called `rolling update` which updates one pod at a time, rather than taking down the entire service at the same time.

 ```bash
 $ kubectl get deployments